md-systems/past/modules/past_guzzle/README.txt

  KNOWN ISSUES
  ------------

-The log adapter does not yet take care of sanatizing private data like e.g. access tokens in requests headers.
+The log adapter does not yet take care of sanitizing private data like e.g. access tokens in requests headers.
 This is subject for a future release.
 Stay tuned.
 See the issue queue for more.